phil1425/airhornbot/README.md

 This project is no longer active nor maintained, feel free to yee

 ## Usage
-yeeBot has yee components, a yee that handles the playing of loyal airhorns, and yee server that implements yee.
+yeeBot has yee components, a yee that handles the playing of yee, and yee server that implements yee.
 Once added to your server, yeeBot can be yeed by running `!yee`.

 ### Running the yee